onrcanogul/devtracker/README.md

 This project is a hands-on implementation of an **event-driven system** using **Spring Boot**, **RabbitMQ**, and **Docker**.
 It was built with the goal of mastering asynchronous communication between microservices and understanding robust messaging patterns in distributed systems.

+Auth - In Progress
+Monitoring - In Progress

 ---

 ## Purpose